vacuumlabs/trezor-suite/packages/auth-server/README.md

 Authorization endpoints for saving labels in Google Drive via OAuth 2.0.

 Google requires `client_secret` to grant long term access with a `refresh_token`.
 This is a [recommended](https://developers.google.com/identity/protocols/oauth2/native-app) OAuth flow for desktop apps.
 Google authentication server is therefore accessed via our backend which stores the `client_secret`.
+Unlike our [Dropbox](https://developers.dropbox.com/oauth-guide) OAuth implementation, it is not possible to substitute the secret with PKCE.

 ## Development